hukpb/huk_pushbullet_demo/README.md

 # mph_pushbullet_demo
 This is a demo application.
-To run it, install node and then navigate to the project directory using the command line, and then run the command 'node app.js'
+To run it, please install node and then navigate to the project directory using the command line, and then run the command 'node app.js'

 Please test using postman or something similar